Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Results

 \subsubsection{Quad4: Intrapersonal $\times$ Affect}

-The Intrapersonal $\times$ Affect quadrant includes feelings and perceptions that characterize the career of an actor’s ‘‘self” ~\cite{dries2008career}, which contains two regions: Satisfaction and Security.
+The Intrapersonal $\times$ Affect quadrant includes feelings and perceptions that characterize the career of an actor’s ‘‘self'' ~\cite{dries2008career}, which contains two regions: Satisfaction and Security.

 \textsc{Satisfaction} (Figure-\ref{fig:carrer_success}.IV(a)) is about achieving happiness and personal satisfaction, either in the family or in the work domain~\cite{dries2008career}.
 Participants mentioned satisfaction as \textit{``being happy"} (P1, P16, P26), which also included \textit{``being able to express yourself"} (P10).
-They talked about their \textit{sense of belonging} and ``need for emotional inclusion" (P16), ``participating in the world that is being created" (P10), and having \textit{``a ton of friends} and people [who they] would hang out with or chat with, about non technical stuff" (P5).
+They talked about their \textit{sense of belonging} and ``need for emotional inclusion" (P16), the importance of ``participating in the world that is being created" (P10), and having \textit{``a ton of friends} and people [who they] would hang out with or chat with, about non technical stuff" (P5).

 \textsc{Security} (Figure-\ref{fig:carrer_success}.IV(b)) means meeting one’s financial or employment needs~\cite{dries2008career}.
-Participants mentioned success as being able to \textit{make a living from OSS}--- to ``receive money as an OSS developer" (P24) and ``prioritize what [financially] sustains you''~(P19).
+Participants characterized success as the ability to \textit{make a living from OSS}--- to ``receive money as an OSS developer" (P24) and ``prioritize what [financially] sustains you''~(P19).

 \MyBox{Success is a multifaceted and complex concept, including both objective metrics and subjective perceptions of accomplishments.
-Despite its vastly different philosophy of contribution, OSS can provide similar avenues for success as described by Dries et al.'s model. }